dennisvdang/Chroma-based-Music-Segmentation/README.md

 ### Constructing the Self-Similarity Matrix (SSM)
 - Before computing pairwise distances, we transpose the chromagram matrix.
 This step is essential to ensure that the resulting SSM effectively represents the correlation of harmonic content across the time axis.
 It allows us to compare each time frame (or beat-synced frame) against every other, rather than compare each pitch class.
+- We compute the Pearson correlation coefficients between every pair of chroma vectors to construct a beat-wise self-similarity matrix \(R = (r_{ij})\) for the entire song.
+This approach is analogous to utilizing a matrix of cosine distances as described by Ong [3].
+In the similarity matrix, parallel diagonal lines signal the presence of repeated sections throughout the song.
 - The size of the SSM is determined by the number of beat-synced time frames (i.e. beats) in the transposed chroma feature matrix.
 Each axis of the SSM corresponds to the beat index in the chromagram, with the cell values representing the similarity between these frames.
 - After calculating the SSM, we take the absolute values of the matrix because it makes the SSM more interpretable and useful for identifying repeating musical structures: values closer to 1 indicate a high degree of similarity between segments, while values closer to 0 suggest dissimilarity.

 #### Median Filtered SSM
-- Aligning with the methods of [1], we then apply a diagonal median filter to the normalized matrix with `kernel_size = 5` (an odd number that conveniently happens to cover slightly over a bar of music).
-Diagonal median filtering helps in smoothing and minimizing the impact of minor variations or noise in the chromagram, leading to a cleaner representation of similarity across time frames.
-For visualizations, it enhances the visibility of significant repeating patterns by diminishing the influence of spurious correlations.
+- To mitigate the effects of short-term noise or deviations, and align with the methods of [1], we apply a median filter with a length of 5 (just over one bar's length) diagonally across the similarity matrix.
+This processing step ensures that minor deviations are tolerable.

 #### Path-enhanced SSM
 - One of the goals of this project to compare the effectiveness of median filtering versus path-enhanced SSM in facilitating accurate music segmentation.
 Path enhancement serves to make diagonal paths, which represent repeating musical segments, more pronounced.
 This is particularly beneficial for uncovering temporal structures and patterns that recur over time, making it easier to identify repeating segments in pieces with complex structures or subtle repetitions.